Vanessa-Kris/JS-Charts/README.md

 * Vertical axis plots months
 * Horizontal axis plots days
 * Data is stored in a single map variable.
-* Filters by operators/months and chart type(Yet to implement)
+* Filters by operators, months and chart type